Mario O'Hara: Early life

 He was born in Zamboanga City on April 20, 1946.
 His mother, Basilisa Herrero, was a native of Ozamiz in Misamis Occidental and had Spanish ancestry.
-His father, Jaime O'Hara was the son of Irish-American Thomasite, and a former member of the University of the Philippines Dramatic club.
+His father, Jaime O'Hara was the son of an Irish-American Thomasite, and a former member of the University of the Philippines Dramatic club.
 Mario had eight brothers and three sisters, including Edwin (1948–2007), who was a television director.
 Because Jaime was the son of an American citizen, Mario's family was eligible to apply for US citizenship; however, Mario rejected any such offers.

 From Zamboanga City, the O'Haras moved to a middle-class suburb in Pasay; behind their house was a slum area, and Mario claimed that some of his works were inspired by real-life incidents that happened there.
 He took up Chemical Engineering at the Adamson University, simultaneously auditioning for a radio show sponsored by Procter and Gamble.
 At the age of 17, Mario stopped attending classes in 1963 to focus on his work in radio drama with the Manila Broadcasting Company (MBC) and DZRH.